RHIT-CSSE/csse332/Homework/GarbageCollect/README.md

 write a function compute\_num\_regions() which is mostly just to ensure your implementation is sane.

-So you'll need to write that and make sure it calls your codethat marks unreferenced regions (but doesn't garbage collect).
+So you'll need to write that and make sure it calls your code that marks unreferenced regions (but doesn't garbage collect).
 Then compute the total size in bytes of all unreferenced regions and return it.